 If you have any queries regarding churchyards or memorials please contact us.

 Please note that churchyard memorials which require a faculty, grave space reservations and exhumation reservations are processed directly by our Registrar:

 - Caring for God’s Acre – The conservation charity for churchyards and burial grounds.
 Lots of ideas and practical advice on looking after and making the most of your churchyard. www.caringforgodsacre.org.uk/

-- Caring for Historic Graveyard and Cemetery Monuments – An Historic England guidance note on the conservation of memorials and monuments www.historicengland.org.uk/images-books/publications/caring-historic-graveyard-cemetery-monuments/
+- Caring for Historic Graveyard and Cemetery Monuments (Paradise Preserved) – An Historic England guidance note on the conservation and management of cemeteries www.historicengland.org.uk/images-books/publications/paradise-preserved/

 - Memorials by artists is a website which helps put people in contact with specialist craftsmen able to create well designed and individual memorials – www.memorialsbyartists.co.uk